antonilol/pxt-noise/README.md

-I'm still working on this.
-Doesn't work yet.
+2d noise now works, still working on 3d and 4d.